Landscapes-Reimagined/Create-Forge-Frontier/patch_notes.md

 - Switched **Compressed Lead** assets from **TFMG** to **Create Nuclear**
 - Fixed asset locations for **custom compressed blocks**
 - Created **Compressed 1x–9x blocks** for most **Create Compressed blocks**
+- Updated Lang Files for Create - Mob Spawners, to use Builders Tea in Place of Potion of Regeneration

 ### 🗂️ Data Adjustments
 - Updated **Azalea Botany Pot** recipes to yield **Azalea logs** instead of Oak